Angular Signal Forms Part 1: Getting Started with the Basics

 // ...

-await submit(this.registrationForm, async (form) => {
+action: async (form) => {

-await this.#registrationService.registerUser(form().value());
+await this.#registrationService.registerUser(form().value);

 console.log('Registration successful!');